 If your child feels unable to go continue to go to school at all, getting help to study at home rather than in school does not seem to be an easy process.
 Specifically, according to this UK-based FAQ page, in Dec 2015:

-- unless your child’s SEN statement specifies provision at home to be made by the LA, the statement becomes a legally unenforceable
+- Unless your child’s SEN statement specifies provision at home to be made by the LA, the statement becomes a legally unenforceable document.

 - If parents have not electively de-registered (e.g. child is excluded, ill, or unable to attend school for other reasons), the LA does have a duty to arrange provision, which can be ‘otherwise than at school’, but, under current legislation (s19), this provision may be minimal, patchy and possibly inappropriate.